GeophyAI/seistorch/doc/fwi.md

 # 2D Source Encoding Acoustic FWI

 This chapter primarily focuses on how to perform Seistorch's Source Encoding Full Waveform Inversion (FWI) using the same parameter file as Classic FWI.
 The difference lies in the utilization of `codingfwi.py` to perform the FWI process with source encoding.

-- **Download the velocity model**

-    The velocity model we used here is modified from marmousi1.
-We pad the marmousi1 model at left and right with 50 grids (1km) for better illuminating.
-You need to download the velocity model from our huggingface repo [seismic inversion](https://huggingface.co/datasets/shaowinw/seismic_inversion/tree/main/marmousi_customer/marmousi_20m) or [model scope repo](https://modelscope.cn/datasets/shaowinw/seismic_inversion/files).
-Perhaps you just need to run the script `download_vel.sh`.The ground truth model `true_vp.npy` and initial model `linear_vp.npy` are needed to run this example.

-    The downloaded two model files should be saved in `./velocity_model`.
+The files of this example are in folder `examples/inversion/source_encoding/acoustic`.

 - **Generate the acquisition**
-    Once you have done the aboving steps, run the script the `generate_model_geometry.py`.
+    First you need to run the script the `generate_model_geometry.py`.
 Just like the other examples, it will generate `sources.pkl` and `receivers.pkl` which describes the acquisition of modeling.

     ```shell
     python generate_model_geometry.py